hytopiagg/sdk/docs/server.baseentitycontroller.md

 </td><td>

 Override this method to handle entity movements based on player input for your entity controller.
-This is called every tick by a PlayerEntity with a entity controller.

 </td></tr>